myENA/consul-backinator/README.md

 Available commands are:
     backup     Perform a backup operation
     dump       Dump a backup file
-    restore    Perform a backup operation
+    restore    Perform a restore operation

 ```